For Christmas I received the memoir This Is the Noise That Keeps Me Awake, a big coffee-table book about Garbage, probably my all-time favorite band.

 “She completely changed my attitude to being an artist and my approach to making music,” says Manson.
 “She taught me how not to focus on results but instead to focus on ideas and taking creative detours and risks; how to cut the strings of who I thought I was and instead be in the moment, completely free of external appraisal.”

 No musician, I suppose, begins her career with anything more than a vague idea about playing music.
 Then one day she may say, I want to record an album, but she has little idea of how the final product will sound, perhaps only a blurry notion at best.
 There can be no real understanding of the result; she can only understand what she is doing in that day, only in that moment.

 She can only record one song, one idea, then another, and another, until she has enough to fill an album.
 Then later she does the whole process again, then maybe again.
 Eventually she has albums and albums of music and can look back and see a career and a trajectory which was completely opaque at the beginning.

-Having two sons, our family is not immune to annual Star Wars madness, and Manson’s sentiment dovetails with a line that hooked me while recently rewatching Rogue One.
+Having two sons, our family is not immune to periodic Star Wars excitement whenever a new installment appears, and Manson’s sentiment dovetails with a line that hooked me while recently rewatching Rogue One.
 Toward the story’s climax the heroine Jyn Erso explains her strategy for infiltrating the Empire’s top-secret base.
 “They’ve no idea we’re coming,” she tells her misfit team.
 “No reason to expect us.
 If we can make it to the ground, we’ll take the next chance, and the next, on and on, until we win or the chances are spent.”

 Take creative detours, take risks.
 Take chances.
 That, I think, is the best new year’s advice I can provide, to myself and to everybody.